-However, if you would like to learn about the different types of ukuleles first then keep reading.
-Below we’ll give you our guide of the different types of ukuleles so you can make an informed buying decision.
+However, if you would like to learn about the different types of ukuleles first, then keep reading.
+Below we’ll give you our guide to the different ukulele types so you can make an informed buying decision.

 Standard Ukulele Types

 With these types of ukuleles, the main difference you can expect is the size of the instrument.
-These ukuleles above are listed from small to large
+The ukuleles above are listed from small to large

 The concert ukulele is the next size up from the soprano ukulele.
 Like the soprano ukulele, the concert ukulele is tuned to GCEA.
 Concert ukuleles are 23 inches in size.